matomo-org/matomo/tests/README.md

 5. Write more tests :)
 	See ["Writing Unit tests with PHPUnit"](http://www.phpunit.de/manual/current/en/writing-tests-for-phpunit.html)

+## How to differentiate between unit, integration or system tests?
+This can be sometimes hard to decide and often leads to discussions.
+We consider a test as a unit test when it tests only a single method or class.
+Sometimes two or three classes can still be considered as a Unit for instance if you have to pass a dummy class or something similar but it should actually only test one class or method.
+  If it has a dependency to the filesystem, web, config, database or to other plugins it is not a unit test but an integration test.
+If the test is slow it is most likely not a unit test but an integration test as well.
+  "Slow" is of course very objective and also depends on the server but if your test does not have any dependencies your test will be really fast.

+It is an integration test if you have a dependency to a loaded plugin, to the filesystem, web, config, database or something similar.
+It is an integration test if you test multiple classes in one test.

+It is a system test if you - for instance - make a call to your Piwik via HTTP and the whole system is being tested.

+### Why do we split tests in unit, integration, system and ui folders?
+Because they fail for different reasons and the duration of the test execution is different.
+This allows us to execute all unit tests and get a result very quick.
+Unit tests should not fail on different systems and just run everywhere for example no matter whether you are using NFS or not.
+Once the unit tests are green one would usually execute all integration tests to see whether the next stage works.
+They take a bit longer as they have depenencies to the database and filesystem.
+ The system and ui tests take the most time to run as they always run through the whole code.

+Another advantage of running the tests separately is that we are getting a more accurate code coverage.
+For instance when running the unit tests we will get the true code coverage as they always only test one class or method.
+Integration tests usually run through a lot of code but often actually only one method is supposed to be tested.
+Although many methods are not tested they would be still marked as tested when running integration tests.

 ## System Tests

 System tests files are in `tests/PHPUnit/System/*Test.php`